 SDH is a hierarchical set of digital transport structures, standardized for the transport of suitably adapted payloads over physical transmission networks.
-SDH is a standard for communicating serial data interface
+SDH is a standard for communicating digital information over optical fiber and microwaves.
+SDH was developed to replace the PDH system for transporting large amounts of telephone and data traffic.